MichaelKastl/PokeParadise/README.md

  breeding, caring for, and raising Pokemon.
 The project has been tested by a group of friends on a private Discord server, and the current Release build has no known bugs.

  Currently Testing: Contest update.
 Requires a bit more testing to ensure that move effects are working properly.

+--UPDATE 2/10/2022--

+Discord as a platform is no longer viable with the project.
+I've moved it to a Unity 2D game instead.
+I've reached feature-parity with the old version, as well as a bunch of interesting new features.
+We are now back to the same place, but with a new engine: trying to figure out contests.